secanis/stjorna/docs/README.md

 ## Get Started

-You have two possibilities how you can start/deploy STJÓRNA:
+You have two possibilities how you can start/deploy STJÓRNA.

+> You have to call https://*stjornaurl*/setup to configure your system initially.

 ### Docker